joshuacfowler/seed_predation_at_Archbold/README.md

 # seed_predation_at_Archbold
-exploring how seed predation influences population dynamics of the native plants of Archbold Biological station
+Exploring how seed predation influences population dynamics of the native plants of Archbold Biological station

+Demographic modeling informed by field experiments performed by Jenna Baljunas